-Just in time for Halloween, here it is: the 10 MOST haunted cemeteries in the U.S!
-Visit them, if you dare, but be warned … some guests say these ghostly graveyards are never fully at rest.
-Do you live near one of them on the list?
-Have you visited one of them, and if so, have you found something a bit … eerie?
-Does one of your decedents reside here, a bit restless?
+Just in time for Halloween, here it is: the Halloween Alliance 10 MOST haunted cemeteries in the U.S list.
+Visit them, if you dare, but be warned: some guests say these ghostly graveyards are never fully at rest.

-Here are ten terrifying tales that will have you turning over in your own grave.
-Get ready to be scared to death!
+Here are ten terrifying tales that will have you turning over in your own grave – and leave you scared to death.

 No. 10: St. Louis Cemetery – New Orleans, LA

 Dozens of different ghosts have been reported here over the years, but voodoo priestess Marie Laveaux is by far the most commonly spotted spook at this historic locale.

 Called “the Voodoo Queen of New Orleans,” Ms. Laveaux is said to have left more than just her memory at this hauntingly beautiful graveyard: her presence, and even some of her voodoo magic, are said to live on (guests frequently leave offerings at her tombstone in hopes that some of her abilities will rub off).

 When spotted, Ms. Laveaux’s ghostly image wears a red and white turban tied with seven knots and shrieks a chilling curse at passersby.

 Stull Cemetery is legendary due to the claim that it hides a set of steps to the netherworld, giving the site the eerie nickname “the Gateway to Hell.”

 According to the tale, the steps are nearly impossible to find and are only visible on Halloween Night.
 Other phenomena – including bone-chilling screams – are reported all year long.

 The cemetery’s reputation for being cursed is supported by claims that a man accidentally burned his son to death near the area, and another poor soul hanged himself from one of the cemetery’s trees.